APoniatowski/GoSSH/README.md

 The known_hosts file is causing some issues (issue open for it).
 Trying to resolve that, before release

-Also redoing the CLI, as I would like it to be more seamless and intuitive.
-I will also be adding bash completion later, once I finish the new CLI.

 * Windows (laptop):
 ##### 22 production servers (across 8 different countries):